cvanlabe/Eltako-home-automation/README.md

 In other words, your first light in the Eltako HA integration configuration will match your first FSR14 channel.

 Finally, we have the mandatory `sender:` section per light.
-Each `sender` has a sender `eep` (see the schema file for which ones are supported!!) and a sender `id`. **This** id is very important as it needs to be taught-in to your FSR14 if you want to be able and control your lights from HA.
+Each `sender` has a sender `eep` (see the schema file for which ones are supported!!) and a sender `id`. **This** id is very important as it is the **sender** of the commands to your Eltako system.
+And because it is sending commands, it needs to be taught-in to your FSR14.
+Once taught-in, you will be able to control your lights using HA.

 ### Teach-in your HA lights into your Eltako FSRs
 So right now, you should have a configuration file with at least one light, matching an FSR14 channel, with logical IDs.

 For our light `Poles Garden`, we assigned the id `00-00-B0-01`.
 The easiest way now is to open PCT14, select the FSR (Guess which one?
 Do you see how easy logical numbering helps?
-Right, the first one!), and go to the `ID mapping range` tab.
+Right, the first one!
+Keep It Simple...Always!), and go to the `ID mapping range` tab in the middle screen.

 Double-click the first free line in the `ID table, function group 2` table.
-Enter the ID of the HA light you want to teach in (here `00-00-B0-01`), and set the function to `51 - switching state from controller`, and choose the channel your light is attached to.
+Enter the ID of the HA light you want to teach in (here I'm adding `00-00-B0-01`), set the function to `51 - switching state from controller`, and finally choose the channel your light is attached to.

 ![PCT14-add-HA-light](images/PCT14-add-HA-light.png)